Dorchester District 2 to continue virtual schooling for the next 2 weeks

 SUMMERVILLE — Dorchester District 2 students will spend at least two more weeks attending school from home.

-District officials said in a school board meeting on Monday night schools will continue with the virtual instruction model through Jan.
+District officials said in a school board meeting Monday night that schools will continue with the virtual instruction model through Jan.
 29.

 Officials said the plan is to accommodate a 10-day preparation period requested by the food service vendor and protect the district as cases of COVID-19 remain high.